just-the-docs/just-the-docs/index.md

 permalink: /
 ---

-# DXdao Documentation
+# DXdocs

 ___

-## Welcome to the DXdao documentation book!
+## Welcome to the DXdao documentation resource, DXdocs!

 This site is the number one location for DXdao information, tutorials and content.
 It will evolve alongside DXdao with consistent additions and modifications; as a result, these pages are to be considered “work-in-progress”.